Nucleomics-VIB/mgi-tools/README.md

 When this is done, a second part of the script will merge the barcodes pairs into a single read pair for each barcode from the provided list (and a pair of unbarcoded reads).
 This process is running in parallel to save time, adapt the thread number to fit your server.

-* When the run has completed, run the R script which will take care of:
+* When the run has completed, run the R script:

 ```
 MGI_mergeStats4.R
 ```

+It will take care of:

   * merging the stat files from the 1-4 Lanes into single stat files.
 The stats will be saved to csv files for downstream use.
   * plotting the barcode frequencies from the first merged stat file (BarcodeStat.txt).